-✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
-The facility has been given a schedule of compliance to meet final effluent limits for Ammonia as N and E. coli.
-The eight (8) year schedule of compliance previously allowed for this facility was reevaluated and determined to provide adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades required to meet effluent limits.
-Due to the level of economic burden on this community of the cost of compliance and associated difficulty in raising the necessary funding, the schedule has been established at 8 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
+✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
+The facility has previously been given a schedule of compliance to meet final effluent limits for ammonia and E. coli.
+The permit issued for this facility on February 1, 2016 provided a nine (9) year schedule of compliance.
+This permit contains the remaining portion of the schedule.
+The remaining portion of the nine year schedule of compliance allowed for this facility should provide adequate time implement upgrades required to meet effluent limits.
+Due to the high economic burden on this community of the cost of compliance and associated difficulty in raising the necessary funding, the schedule was established at 9 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
 Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.